-Want to know how to mix different shades of blue colors?
-Blue is a very important and one of the most often used colors on the painter’s palette.
-It will serve you well to learn how to mix different kinds of blues as it will immediately expand your color mixing abilities.
+Blue is a very important color and one of the most often used colors on a painter’s palette.
+It will serve you well to learn how to mix different shades of blue colors, as it will immediately expand your color mixing abilities.

 There are many different shades of blues – light blues, dark blues, warm blues muted blues… the list goes on!
-Here you will learn exactly how to mix and achieve different shades of blue.
+Here you will learn the important nuance of what colors make blue and exactly how to achieve creating different shades of blue colors.

 - 1 What colors make blue?